MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/give-mailbox-permissions-to-another-user.md

 ::: moniker-end

-As the Microsoft 365 admin, you may have company requirements to allow some users access to another user's mailbox.
+As the admin, you may have company requirements to allow some users access to another user's mailbox.
 For example, you may want to enable an assistant to send or read email from their manager's mailbox, or one of your user's the ability to send email on behalf of another user.
 This topic shows you how to accomplish this.

 If you're looking for information about creating and managing shared mailboxes, check out [Create a shared mailbox](../email/create-a-shared-mailbox.md).